Looking for an internet dongle to get online with?

 Pros

-- Allows you to get online on multiple devices at once.
+- Creates a Wi-Fi hotspot you can use to get online on multiple devices at once.

 Cons